eduvpn/documentation/FEDERATION_NOTES_2.0.md

 The `public_key` field is used by the federated instances to know the public key of the other instances, it is not used by the application.

+### Optimization

+If one application is used for both "Secure Access" and "Secure Internet", e.g. the federated use case, the user could be offered to choose their IdP on first use of the application, so as far as "IdP discovery" goes, this would need to be done only once.